 A very fitting movie for today’s teenagers, this film focuses on the negative side of the internet that most teens don’t consider.
 Emily Osment plays Taylor Hillridge, a 17-year-old girl who is bullied so viciously online and in real life that she considers taking her own life.

 Use the premise of this film to discuss internet safety and online bullying with your son or daughter.

-While it may not be a movie, it is a wildly popular TV show that I’m sure you’ve seen but may not have thought to use in order to broach difficult conversations with your child.
-The show touches on various different types and reasons for bullying, so you should find a great conversation starter somewhere in the show.
+While it may not be a movie, it is a wildly popular TV show that I’m sure you’ve seen but may not have thought to use to broach difficult conversations with your child.
+The show touches on various different types of and reasons for bullying, so you should find a great conversation starter somewhere in the show.

 Movies for Your Older Child